All Products

 2. On the configuration page of the target machine group, click Modify and enter the IP address of the server.
 If you have multiple IP addresses, separate them with line breaks.

-3. After you complete the configuration, click Save and check the heartbeat status.
-If the status is OK, the system automatically applies the machine group's collection configuration to the server.
+3. After you complete the configuration, click Save and confirm the heartbeat status.
+If the status is OK, the server automatically applies the machine group's collection configuration.

-If the heartbeat status is FAIL, see The machine group heartbeat status is FAIL for further troubleshooting.
+If the heartbeat status is FAIL, see Machine group heartbeat is FAIL for troubleshooting instructions.

 If the directory does not exist, create it manually.
-The file path and name are fixed and cannot be customized.
+The file path and name are fixed by Log Service and cannot be customized.

-• Linux: Write the user-defined identifier to the /etc/ilogtail/user_defined_id file.
+• Linux: Write a custom string to the /etc/ilogtail/user_defined_id file.

 Appendix: Native processing plugins